Jarrod O'Connor: Leeds Rhinos

 O'Connor made his Super League debut in round 14 of the 2020 Super League season for Leeds against the Catalans Dragons, he converted a Rhys Evans try in the 29th minute.

-On 24 September 2022, O'Connor played for Leeds in their 24-12 loss to St Helens RFC in the 2022 Super League Grand Final.
+On 24 September 2022, O'Connor played for Leeds in their 24–12 loss to St Helens RFC in the 2022 Super League Grand Final.

+O'Connor played 27 games for Leeds in the 2023 Super League season as the club finished 8th on the table and missed the playoffs.

+O'Connor played 27 games for Leeds in the 2023 Super League season as the club finished 8th on the table and missed the playoffs.

 Bradford Bulls (loan)

 On 2 December 2021, it was reported that he had signed for Bradford in the RFL Championship on loan.